evannetwork/evannetwork.github.io/docs/2000_how_it_works/2200_services/2240_verification_management.md

 ## Verify the trust chain

-to be safe that the issued verifications are completely valid, the root verification called /evan is issued by an account which is anchored in the chain spec of evan.network.
+To be safe that the issued verifications are completely valid, the root verification called /evan is issued by an account which is anchored in the chain spec of evan.network.

 This means, if you want to verify the whole chain for a given verification you take the current verification path and check every portion of the path if the account that received the portion has a proper verification from another account.